AnthonyKot/gon/README.md

 Hidden layer 3: 10 neurons, Leaky ReLU activation Output layer: softmax activation

+"10 to 50 epochs for medium-sized datasets.
+50 to 200 epochs for very large datasets."

 TODO: learn more on Stochastic Gradient Descent (SGD) ?

 Profile: